ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/raspberry_pi_chatgpt_bot/5run.md

 layout: learningpathall
 ---

-You should still be in the Python virtual environment, but if you are not or if you open a new terminal, make sure to activity the virtual environment using:
+You should still be in the Python virtual environment but, if you are not or if you open a new terminal, make sure to activate the virtual environment using:

 ```console
 cd $HOME/assistant